This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 Simply cut a cardboard paper towel roll length-wise and then re-tape it closed to create your ideal diameter.
 Then, put a condom in the tube and tape the open end around the outside of the paper towel roll.
 Fill with water, then place the upright tube in the freezer.
 After it has frozen solid, remove the roll and tie off the end as you would a balloon.

-Now, it is important to run this toy under warm water before using; this removes any frost from the outside and will created a thin layer of water within the condom, which will stop it from freezing to your skin if used internally.
+Now, it is important to run this toy under warm water before using; this removes any frost from the outside and will create a thin layer of water within the condom, which will stop it from freezing to your skin if used internally.

 So while there is certainly more than 1 way to masturbate, there is definitely no right way.